MASLAB/kitbot-how-to/README.md

 #### Servo pins
 A typical servo has 3 pins for power and signal.
 The servo pins are 5x3 pins near the top right corner of the board.
 Populate Raven's servo ports with black, red, and yellow headers from top to bottom.

-#### Switch pins
+#### Digital pins
-Raven also have switch ports that are connected to the Pi's GPIOs for buttons / limit switches.
+Raven also have digital IO ports that are connected to the Pi's GPIOs for buttons / limit switches / digital output.
 They are 2x5 pins located left of the servo pins.
-Populate them with any color like your team's unique board identifier 😁
+Populate the right column with black headers and left with any color like your team's unique board identifier 😁

 #### Pi connector
 Raven is connected to the Raspberry Pi 5 through the standard Raspberry Pi 40 pins connector.
 It is the 20x2 pins located at the top most edge of the board.
 To populate it: